wp-plugins/faces-against-acta/readme.txt

 Join and show YOUR face against ACTA.
 Our protest is not single-faced but has many faces.
 One voice can be ignored, a few voices must be heard, but many voices can't be ignored

 With this plugin you can help us to promote this action and stopping ACTA

+== Installation ==

+1. Download the zip file & unzip it
+2. Move the faces-against-acta folder to the `/wp-content/plugins/` directory
+3. Activate the plugin through the 'Plugins' menu in WordPress

+or use the search and search for "acta" with the tag search (de: schlagwort suche)

+== Screenshots ==
+1. The Widget in Action

+== Changelog ==

+= 1.0.1 =
+* Adding some CSS
+* Add a link to the Plugin

+= 1.0 =
+* First upload